frconor-ebook/meditations/_posts/2025-02-25-love-for-peter.md

 way to clarify things, to make known different aspects of the teaching of the Holy Father.

-In one of his Apostolic Exhortations, *Evangelii gaudium--The Joy of the Gospel*, he talks about the Church\'s mission
+In one of his \[Apostolic Exhortations\], *Evangelii gaudium--The Joy of the Gospel*, he talks about the Church\'s mission.

 He said on the Church\'s missionary transformation, he speaks of his dream of "a missionary impulse capable of transforming everything, so